 Overall, we found the normal operating noise of the makers we tested tolerable.
 If your ice maker is rattling or making a high-pitched whine, grind, or other loud noise (that isn't the normal hum of a compressor running), it most likely needs servicing.

 Most home Sonic ice makers have a bin and a scoop, but a few have a dispenser.
 With a dispenser, you put your glass under the spout and press a button to get ice.

 Dispensers are more hygienic than a bin/scoop system, but they are also more complex machines, and we think they have yet to be perfected for the home market.
 Our choice, the KBice Nugget Ice Dispenser, is the best model we found at a "home user" price point, but it has a few quirks such as occasionally dropping random nuggets of ice on the counter.

 Thus, if you really want a dispenser, you may want to think about going with a higher end model such as the Manitowoc--but they are really high end, as in the few thousand dollar range--and not all of them make pellet ice, so be sure you're getting the right one before you buy.

 Ease of Operation

 Some ice makers have options that make them slightly more complicated to use, such as different ice sizes.
 In most cases, this is changed by the push of a button, so quite simple to use.

 Overall, ease of operation should be simple, and probably not a deal breaker on any ice maker--though some are definitely easier to use than others.

 Ease of Cleaning

 Whatever ice maker you buy, you will have to clean it occasionally.
-Most makers recommend cleaning every 1-2 weeks, or every 1-2 months if you're using RO or distilled water.
+Most makers recommend cleaning every 1-2 weeks, or every 1-2 months if you're using reverse osmosis, distilled, or otherwise filtered water.